DAY TWO

 (Above: image of bookmark)

 Now on my own, I walked backed into the museum for a little while to take my time wandering and give some of those galleries a closer look.
 I didn’t really have a map or a plan, and found myself revisiting the Raphael rooms and of course the Sistine Chapel, but also a whole contemporary art wing that I didn’t expect to exist.
-Who know the Vatican had a whole Matisse collection?
+Who knew the Vatican had a whole Matisse collection?

 Finally, I spent a little bit of time in the various gift shops.
 This was easily the most elaborately decorated gift shop I’ve ever seen haha.
 What a ceiling!